moonrockfamily/node-red-contrib-oracledb/readme.md

 ## Installation     <a name="installation"></a>

-If you have installed Node-RED as a global node.js package (you use the command `node-red` anywhere to start it), you need to install node-red-contrib-oracledb as a global package as well:
+If you have installed Node-RED as a global node.js package (you use the command `node-red` anywhere to start it), you need to install node-red-contrib-oracledb-2 as a global package as well:

 ```
-$[sudo] npm install -g node-red-contrib-oracledb
+$[sudo] npm install -g node-red-contrib-oracledb-2
 ```

 If you have installed the .zip or cloned your own copy of Node-RED from github, you can install it as a normal npm package inside the Node-RED project directory:

 ```
-<path/to/node-red>$ npm install node-red-contrib-oracledb
+<path/to/node-red>$ npm install node-red-contrib-oracledb-2
 ```

 ## Overview     <a name="overview"></a>